Course syllabi for doctoral courses

 The course director is responsible for a decision document being prepared, containing a description of changes made in relation to the approved syllabus, and sent to the administrative officer of the Course and Programme Committee (via doctoralcourses@ki.se) for approval by the chairperson.
 As far as possible, such a decision should be made before the course is given.

-The decision on deviation is registered by the administrative officer for the Course and Programme Committee and archived together with the syllabus.
+The decision on deviation is registered and archived by the administrative officer for the Course and Programme Committee.
 The course provider keeps a copy in the course file.

 Contact